How to Correct Flared Ribs Without surgery

-I advise you to hold the stretch for 1 minute, for each arm.
+For each arm, I advise you to hold the stretch for 1 minute.

 See the video below for a full demonstration.

-Most people that suffer from rib flare condition, tend to have extremely poor chest flexibility.
+Most people that suffer from rib flare, tend to have extremely poor chest muscle flexibility.

-This inhibits them from performing back strengthening exercises to the fullest.
+This hinders them from performing back strengthening exercises effectively.

-You won’t have the ability to fully contract the back musculature, because of this blockage.
+Because of this blockage, you won’t have the ability to fully contract the back musculature.

-This will worsen your posture, and you will never develop that V-shaped back that you aim for.
+This will worsen your posture, and you will never develop that V-shaped back that you always wanted.